 News

 In January 2024, we moved together with other projects to new premises at Am Deich 45 in Bremen Neustadt.
+We are looking forward to filling the new premises with life and solidarity.

 We would like to draw your attention to the speech by Sunny Omwenyeke at the event “Solidarity in the migration society” on the „ Berlin Declaration“ in Oldenburg on 8 February 2024.